 Over the years, hundreds of plays, musicals, classes, workshops and anniversary celebrations have brought together children, whole families and communities to celebrate youth, performance and the arts under WCT’s original mission:

-● To provide a range of theatre experiences for children of diverse cultures and different ages.
+- To provide a range of theater experiences for children of diverse cultures and different ages.

-In 2013 WCT formally merged with the Center and a fully blended approach to performing and visual arts began, leading to more multidisciplinary offerings and integrated vacation arts programs.
+In 2013 WCT formally merged with the Mosesian Center for the Arts and a fully blended approach to performing and visual arts began, leading to more multidisciplinary offerings and integrated vacation arts programs.
 The WCT Council, a body of current and former WCT parents, was formed at that time in order to provide ongoing support and ensure the health of the WCT programs going forward.

 * * *